WHAT YOU SHOULD KNOW:

-- You have swallowing problems.
+- You have trouble swallowing.

-- You have questions or concerns about myotonic dystrophy, medicines, or care.
+- You have questions or concerns about your condition or care.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.